TripleSpeeder/StandingOrderDapp/README.md

 # Recurring payments/standing orders with Ethererum
+## Website
+The UI is live at [http://stors.dappstar.io](http://stors.dappstar.io).
+Note that the contracts are currently only deployed on the Ropsten test network.
 ## Problem
 As a smart contract can not do anything by itself there is no straightforward way to have automatic recurring payments.
 You always need an external call (transaction) to trigger